Information on money laundering

 Why do we need to state the purpose of the transaction?

-When you apply for a business loan, you need to answer questions about such things as business operations, turnover and what the money will be used for.
-This is because Qred Bank needs to understand the background of the transaction, as well as what the money will be used for and where the money will come from when the loan is repaid.
+When you apply for a business loan, you need to answer questions about things like business operations, turnover and what the money will be used for.
+This is because Qred needs to understand the background of the transaction, what the money will be used for and where the money will come from when the loan is repaid.